craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Ranged Weapons.md

 When you take an Attack with this Weapon, you spend one of this Weapon's Loaded Ammunition.
 If this Weapon's Loaded Ammunition is 0, you must Reload before you can make an Attack with this Weapon.

 ### Mundane Tags
+#### Quick
+While this Weapon is Equipped, in either hand, or Sheathed, you gain +1 to Initiative Rolls.

+You do not incur Disadvantage when making Ranged Attacks with this weapon while a hostile creature is within 5'.
 ### Specialized Tags